Twitter API for Market Research

 This is strongest when market research needs live social signals, not only static reports

-The best fit is a team that wants to keep a living view of a category instead of relying only on periodic manual research.
+This works best for teams that want to keep a living view of a category instead of relying only on periodic manual research.

 Strategy and research teams